Novokuznetsk: Sports

 Metallurg Novokuznetsk is an ice hockey team based in Novokuznetsk.
 Formerly a member of the Kontinental Hockey League, the team is currently a member of the Supreme Hockey League.
 The football team of the same name was recently promoted to the Russian first division below the premier.

 RC Novokuznetsk compete in the Professional Rugby League, the highest division of rugby union in Russia.

-Florida Panthers goaltender Sergei Bobrovsky, Carolina Hurricanes defenseman Dmitry Orlov and Minnesota Wild winger Kirill Kaprizov were all born in Novokuznetsk and began their pro careers with Metallurg Novokuznetsk.
+Toronto Maple Leafs goaltender Sergei Bobrovsky, San Jose Sharks defenseman Dmitry Orlov and Minnesota Wild winger Kirill Kaprizov were all born in Novokuznetsk and began their pro careers with Metallurg Novokuznetsk.

 Novokuznetsk is also the birthplace of US chess Grandmaster Gata Kamsky.

 Transportation

 The main airport is the Spichenkovo Airport.
 The city is also a major railway junction with both local and long-distance trains.
 Local public transport is provided by trams, buses, and trolleybuses.